Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 D. Pop Culture Swords

-Like fictional fantasy swords, pop culture swords often serve a plot-moving purpose.
+Like fictional fantasy swords, famous pop culture swords often serve a plot-moving purpose.
 Given the visual nature of many pop culture genres, these swords are often also designed as outrageous, otherworldly armaments.

 - Alastor: The “thunder sword” of the Devil May Cry video game series.
 One of the keys to unlocking Dante’s true inner might.